ksewen/ksewen/README.md

 > “I bring experience, not code.”

-All projects in my GitHub are fully self-created.
-They contain no confidential information from previous employers.
+All content in this repository was created completely by myself.
+It is based only on common technical ideas and public technologies.
+No confidential information, no trade secrets, and no internal code from my previous employers are included.

+**I care a lot about professional ethics and always follow IP rules.
+Respecting other people’s work and protecting confidential information is very important to me.**

 ### Main Projects